Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID: Prototype design and fabrication

 Prototypes 1 and 2 also varied in thickness.
-The 2.5\,cm modules are designed to operate as a single, self-triggered panel, and 1\,cm thick modules are stacked together and operated as a double panel module as shown in the bottom view of figure~\ref{prototypePanels}c.
-An event in both the top and bottom panel is needed to trigger the Double Panel Module, which was designed to reduce gamma backgrounds and detect through-going muons with a thinner module.
+The 2.5\,cm Prototype 1 module is designed to operate as a single, self-triggered panel, and 1\,cm thick Prototype 2 panels are stacked together and operated as a double panel module.
+An event in both the top and bottom panel is needed to trigger Prototype 2, which was designed to reduce gamma backgrounds and detect through-going muons with a thinner module.
 Both self-triggered and coincidence-triggered modules of the same fiber layout were fabricated to test background and muon discrimination in both modes.

-\paragraph{LBNL muon panels} In addition to new prototypes, this paper includes results from a muon veto panel used in the Low Background Facility at LBNL.
-The 76$\, \times \,$76$\, \times \,$2.5\,cm$^3$ LBNL panel was designed to be simple, stable, and easy to operate.
-It was made from EJ-200 plastic scintillator, which was diamond milled on all sides except a frosted edge that diffuses light.
+\paragraph{LBNL Panel} In addition to the new prototypes described above, this paper includes results from a muon veto panel used in the Low Background Facility at LBNL.
+The 76$\, \times \,$76$\, \times \,$2.5\,cm$^3$ LBNL Panel was designed to be simple, stable, and easy to operate.
+It was made from EJ-200 plastic scintillator, which was diamond milled on all sides except for a frosted edge that diffuses light.
 A thin strip of EJ-280 wavelength-shifting plastic was attached to the frosted edge side of the panel.
 A Hamamatsu R1924A photomultiplier tube was coupled to the end of this WLS plastic bar with an EJ-560 silicon rubber optical interface pad~\cite{eljenEJ560}.
-A schematic of this design is shown in figure~\ref{prototypePanels}b.
+A schematic of this design is shown in the bottom left of figure~\ref{prototypePanels}.
 The panel was wrapped in reflecting foil and black vinyl light-tight outer wrap.
-This panel was manufactured in 2012, and it has been located at the LBNL low background counting facility since fabrication.
+This panel was manufactured in 2012, and it has been located at the LBNL Low Background Counting Facility since fabrication.
 These panels were shipped from LBNL to Wright Lab and re-characterized in early 2023.